JordanLloydHall/parslers/README.md

 # Parslers
-An implementation of staged-selective parser combinators in Rust
+An implementation of staged-selective parser combinators in Rust# parslers-dev